 Three common surgical techniques:

 Removal with Capsulectomy

-Incisions will be made in the same place as where the breast implant surgery was performed.
-Part or full section of the capsule surrounding the implants will be removed and sent for a histopathological exam.
+To correct unsightly and/or painful capsular contracture, incisions are made in the same location as the original breast implant surgery.
+In this procedure, part or all of the capsule surrounding the implants is taken out and used for a histopathological exam.

 Removal and Replacement with Capsulectomy